writetohoney/ai-in-public-sector/syllabus.md

 **Email:** honey.dacanay@mcmaster.ca
 **Office Hours:** By appointment
-**Prerequisite:** None — no coding or technical background required **Institution:** McMaster University, School of Public Policy
+**Prerequisite:** None — no coding or technical background required **Institution:** McMaster University, School of Public Policy and Founding Contributor and Research Lead, Teaching Public Service in the Digital Age

 > **Adaptation note.** This course adapts the structure and pedagogy of *Applied AI Systems and Governance* (PPG2012H) by Jaxson Khan, University of Toronto, Munk School of Global Affairs & Public Policy, and expands the "Understanding & Governing Artificial Intelligence" teaching unit into a full graduate seminar.
-Adapted and shared with attribution, in the spirit of the original's open license.
+It also draws on Teaching Public Service in the Digital Age (teachingpublicservice.digital) for the digital-era government backbone: its Digital Era Competencies, unit structure, and reading spine.
+Adapted and shared with attribution, in the spirit of both originals' open licenses.

 ---